ENGAGE APPLICANT RESOURCES

 ALICE stands for Asset-Limited Income-Constrained Employed and is a project of United Way.
 These are the members of our community who are earning more than poverty wages but still not enough to survive – let alone thrive – in our community.
 Learn more at UnitedforALICE.org.

-How do we go about writing a Results Statement?
+How do we go about writing SMART Goals?

 How many participants should we propose serving in a year?